apalache-mc/apalache/docs/src/apalache/principles/enumeration.md

 choice to the user.

 Usually, the specification author has a good idea of how to partition states into interesting equivalence classes.
-We let you specify this partitiong by declaring a view abstraction, similar to the `VIEW` configuration option in TLC.
+We let you specify this partitioning by declaring a view abstraction, similar to the `VIEW` configuration option in TLC.
 Basically, two states are considered to be similar, if they have the same view.